Wildcat Ridge from Mt Olympus to Gobbler's Knob

 Once at the pass, all three of us continued up the well defined trail toward the summit of Gobbler's.
 There were several false summits along the way, making this last mountain a mind challenge as well as a bodily test of endurance.
 I went in low gear but making steady progress.
 Joe was gone, like a phantom who was in view one minute but then who vanished over the horizon the next.
 He seemed to get stronger as we reached our 13th hour of continuous hiking.

 At last all three of us sat on top of Gobbler's Knob.
-We did it.
-We maximized our day and went the extra mile.
 For the hike back down and out Butler Fork, I put on the iPod and chugged down the mountain to the beat of a 1973 Led Zeppelin bootleg.
-At this point I was dreaming about drinking a big ol' Coke, pizza, another Coke, and probably some more pizza.
+At this point I was dreaming about drinking a big ol' Coke, eating pizza, another Coke, and probably some more pizza.
 When I got to the bottom of the trail, Joe and Shelly were in their truck with a nice cold one waiting for me.
-Ah, Things Go Better With Coke!
 We drove down the canyon and finished our 14 hour day with one of the finest pizzas I had ever tasted.